 - facilitates, as fully as reasonably possible, an equal opportunity to that given to others in all aspects of our day to day operations;

-- allows all persons to benefit from the same services, in the same place, and in a similar way, as is reasonably available.
+- allows all persons to benefit from the same services, in the same place, and in a similar way, as is reasonable available.